 |Possibility of hiring local staff||Yes|

 Gibraltar offers a good economic environment and a strategic position for foreign investors.
-Recent developments in the country have made it increasingly attractive for investments in various business fields and foreign companies that want to establish their presence there can open a branch in Gibraltar.
+Recent developments in the country have made it increasingly attractive for investments in various business fields and foreign companies that want to establish their presence there can open a branch in Gibraltar in 2023.

 Registering a Gibraltar branch office